Degree Candidate Privileges

 Academic Resource Center

 The Harvard i-lab is the central component of the Harvard Innovation Labs, a cross-disciplinary ecosystem for the Harvard community to explore innovation and entrepreneurship.
-It consists of the i-lab for current Harvard students and the Life Lab, a wet lab for alumni-, student-, and faculty-led life science ventures.
-The i-lab provides in-person resources including co-working space, advising, and supportive community to help Harvard students move their startup ideas forward.
+It consists of the i-lab for current Harvard students and the Life Lab, a wet lab for student- and faculty-led life science ventures.
+The i-lab provides resources including advising and supportive community to help Harvard students move their startup ideas forward.

 Athletics, Dining, and Student Employment